perwin/imfit/docs/config_file_format.md

 rest of the line are ignored.
 This allows comments to be added on the same line as a meaningful entry (function declaration, parameter name and value, etc.).

+(There is one minor exception to that last point, having to do with optional labels for funtions; see below.)

 ## (Optional) Prelude: Describing the Image